 Satellite-based technologies provide great advantages for electronic tolling systems, especially when compared to traditional tolling systems that rely on roadside infrastructure.

 The flexibility of satellite positioning technology allows for all road categories to be tolled – not just motorways, highways, or expressways.
 Rather than tolling specific road networks, satellite technology enables cost-effective tolling of particular vehicle categories on the entire road network.
 Today, GNSS-based electronic tolling solutions are used to charge trucks above 3.5 tons for road usage on the entire national road network in European countries such as Germany, Slovakia, Hungary, Belgium, Russia, the Czech Republic, and Bulgaria.
-In 2021, Poland is migrating from its microwave-based system to a satellite-based tolling system – just as the Czech Republic did in 2019.
+In 2021, Poland replaced its microwave-based system with a satellite-based tolling system – just as the Czech Republic did in 2019.
 Using satellite-based technology not only generates greater toll revenue but eliminates the problem of congestion caused by traffic diversion; vehicles subject to tolls are no longer motivated to drive on alternative routes in order to avoid the distance-based fees since all roads can be tolled without the need for roadside infrastructure.

 Thanks to recent advancements in Global Navigation Satellite Systems technology, positioning accuracy now enables satellite-based On Board Units (OBUs) to determine whether a vehicle has passed a tolled road segment, even in challenging environments where reliable satellite reception has been a problem.
 Consequently, the motivation for implementing microwave-based tolling solutions – that require costly construction and maintenance of gantries along all of the tolled routes – has declined significantly.